Best Nintendo Switch Deals: All the best Switch deals from across the web

 The Best Nintendo Switch Deals in the UK

-Nintendo’s new hybrid console has been out in the wild for just over a month now, and it seems a number of retailers are slowly replenishing their stock.
-Knowing this, plenty of worthwhile deals are beginning to surface online for the much desired bit of kit.
-For those yet to get their hands on Nintendo Switch, TrustedReviews has compiled all the best deals we could find across the web.
+Nintendo Switch has been out in the wild for months now, and Nintendo's hybrid console is beginning to build up a solid library of games.
+Stock for the system is also becoming more common, meaning it's no longer impossible to find one online or on the high street.
+For those yet to get their hands on the console, TrustedReviews has compiled all the best deals from across the web.

 Best Nintendo Switch Console Deals

-Those looking for something a little more colourful may want to settle for the Neon model, which is currently available now on Amazon.
+Very.co.uk is currently taking pre-orders for this bargain bundle for under £300.
+You get the console itself and the definitive version of Mariokart 8 Deluxe for a pretty sweet price.

-Buy now from Amazon
+Buy now from Very

 Buy now from Tesco Direct